 8. SPeCTRUM (Student Powered e-Collaboration Transforming UM)

 This facility is for easy accessibility for student to upload their notes and information regarding their courses.

-All faculties (excluding Faculty of Medicine & Faculty of Dentistry) and PASUM can browse the SPECTRUM website at http://spectrum.um.edu.my/
+All faculties (excluding Faculty of Medicine & Faculty of Dentistry) and PASUM can browse the SPECTRUM website at SPECTRUM UM.